threefoldtech/info_grid/src/flist/flist_hub/zos_hub.md

 ## Convert Docker Images and Tar Files

-The ZOS Hub allows you to convert Docker Hub images and Tar files into FLists thanks to the Docker Hub Converter.
+The ZOS Hub allows you to convert Docker Hub images and Tar files into flists thanks to the Docker Hub Converter.

-You can convert a docker image (eg: `busybox`, `ubuntu`, `fedora`, `couchdb`, ...) to an FList directly from the backend, this allows you to use your existing docker image in our infrastructure out-of-the-box.
+You can convert a docker image (eg: `busybox`, `ubuntu`, `fedora`, `couchdb`, ...) to an flist directly from the backend, this allows you to use your existing docker image in our infrastructure out-of-the-box.
 Go to the [Docker Hub Converter](https://hub.grid.tf/docker-convert) to use this feature.
-For more information on the process, read the section [Convert Docker Image to FList](./convert_docker_image.md) of the TF Manual.
+For more information on the process, read the section [Convert Docker Image to flist](./convert_docker_image.md) of the TF Manual.

-You can also easily convert a Tar file into an FList via the [Upload section](https://hub.grid.tf/upload) of the ZOS Hub.
+You can also easily convert a Tar file into an flist via the [Upload section](https://hub.grid.tf/upload) of the ZOS Hub.

-## Upload Customize FLists
+## Upload Customize Flists

-The ZOS Hub also allows you to customize an FList via the [Customization section](https://hub.grid.tf/merge) of the ZOS Hub.
+The ZOS Hub also allows you to customize an flist via the [Customization section](https://hub.grid.tf/merge) of the ZOS Hub.
 Note that this is currently in beta.

-## Upload Homemade FLists
+## Upload Homemade Flists

-The ZOS Hub allows you to upload FList that you've made yourself via the section [Upload a homemade flist](https://hub.grid.tf/upload-flist).
+The ZOS Hub allows you to upload flist that you've made yourself via the section [Upload a homemade flist](https://hub.grid.tf/upload-flist).

-## Upload your Existing FList to Reduce Bandwidth
+## Upload your Existing Flist to Reduce Bandwidth
 In addition with the hub-client (a side product) you can upload efficiently contents of file to make the backend up-to-date and upload a self-made flist.
 This allows you to do all the jobs yourself and gives you the full control of the chain.
 The only restriction is that the contents of the files you host